react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `headerLeft`

-React Element to display on the left side of the header
+React Element or a function that given `HeaderLeftProps` returns a React Element, to display on left side of the header

 #### `headerStyle`